 Fast, Potent Efficacy

 Treatment of the host with Exzolt is an innovative approach to targeting mite parasites.
-Convenient treatment of poultry with Exzolt causes effective levels of the acaricide to be systemically distributed within all birds, ready to kill mites whenever parasites extract a blood meal from their hosts.
+Convenient treatment of poultry with Exzolt causes effective levels of the acaricide to be systemically distributed within all birds, ready to kill mites when the parasites extract a blood meal from their hosts.

 Efficacy against D. gallinae begins within 4 hours after exposure of mites to treated chickens, and any mites feeding on treated chickens for at least 2 weeks after the first Exzolt administration will be killed.

 With Exzolt, the mite life cycle is disrupted due to: